Homotopy Groups of Diagonal Complements: Fundamental Groups

-In this section we prove Theorem \ref{main1} a).
-We first discuss some fundamental groups.
-Call both a loop in $\Delta^d(X,n)$ and its representative class in $\pi_1(\Delta^d(X,n))$ a ``braid".
-We will use the same terminology for the unordered situation.
+As a first example, consider $X=I$ the unit interval.
+By codimension argument, $\Delta^d(I,n)$ is simply connected if $d\geq 3$, so the only interesting case is when $d=2$ and we are removing from $I^n$ codimension $2$ subspaces corresponding to when $x_i=x_j=x_k$.
 According to Example \ref{casestudy}, $\Delta^2(I,3)\simeq S^1$ and $\pi_1(\Delta^2(I,3))\cong\bbz$.
 An element in the fundamental group can be represented by a braid with $3$-strands embedded in $I\times I$ not all of which can pass by the same point at the same time.
-A generator is depicted in the lefthand side of figure 4.
+A non-trivial element is depicted in the lefthand side of figure \ref{nullhomotopy}.
 This braid cannot be trivialized in $\Delta^2(I,3)$ and it is amusing to try to test this fact.
 By moving the strands around keeping their endpoints fixed, there is no way we can separate them without going through a triple point.
-Interestingly this same braid can be trivialized in $\Delta^2(T,3)$ where $T$ is the tree with three edges and a central vertex.

-Suppose we add a little segment at the midpoint of $I$ as shown in figure 4 right (that is we introduce a vertex of valence $3$).
-By pushing the middle strand to the back as shown there, we separate it from the left and rightmost strands.
-These two strands can now be deformed to the trivial braid in $I$ (since $\pi_1(\Delta^2(I,2))$ is trivial).
-We then bring back the middle strand to its original position and hence we obtain a null homotopy in $\Delta^2(T,3)$.
-A similar deformation of strands argument shows that all strands can be made trivial up to homotopy